nf-core/rnafusion/docs/usage.md

   --tools_cutoff <INT>
 ```

 `--tools_cutoff INT` will discard fusions detected by less than INT tools both for display in fusionreport html index and to consider in fusioninspector.
+Default = 1, no filtering.

 #### Adding custom fusions to consider as well as the detected set: whitelist